Syncano-Community/tic-tac-toe-example-app/README.md

 ```

 ## Fetching initial data
 First of all, let's talk about components.
-I'm not going through every single component because most of them  - if you know even basics of React - are really simple - take `props` and show them in a proper place.
+I won't go through every single component because most of them  - if you know even just the basics of React - are really simple - take `props` and show them in a proper place.
 One of them - `Board.jsx` - is a bit more complicated and needs special attention.
 It joins most of the other components inside and holds some logic around updating Data Objects.

-First method in Board.jsx file is `ComponentWillMount()`:
+The first method in Board.jsx file is `ComponentWillMount()`:

 ```js
 componentWillMount() {